 If you need a book or periodical that the Schmid Law Library does not own, you may make an interlibrary loan request.
 This process can take up to two weeks, depending on the item requested, so it is important to make these requests as soon as possible.
 If you have questions about interlibrary loans, please contact Kris Lauber.

-Bloomberg Law, Lexis+, and Westlaw Edge are paid services, and our contracts have restrictions for non-academic use.
+Bloomberg Law, Lexis+, and Westlaw Precision are paid services, and our contracts have restrictions for non-academic use.
 The restrictions for use of each service for non-academic work are outlined below.
 Remember to check with your employer regarding use of any research service as they may require you to use a specific system to track usage for billing.

 BLOOMBERG LAW can be used for any purpose as long as you have an active account; your account will expire 6 months after graduation.
 You can use this service during summer employment.
 You may not abuse this service by making unreasonable docket requests or unreasonable amounts of content.
 Unreasonable usage is detected automatically and will result in the suspension of your account.
 UNL Law Students: Click here to create an account in Bloomberg.